dmccaffery/numonic/docs/content/commands/userenv/userenv-replace.md

 ## DESCRIPTION

-This command replaces the value of an exsting value within the user specific environment file, typically located at
+This command replaces the value of an existing value within the user specific environment file, typically located at
 $HOME/.pam_environment.
 If the variable does not already exist, then the command will fail.
-To set or add an existing variable whther or not it already exists, use **userenv set**.
+To set or add an existing variable whether or not it already exists, use **userenv set**.
 To set a value if and only if it does not already exist, use **userenv add**.

 Once the new variable is replaces, the environment will be loaded to ensure that the new variable is available within